taylorthurlow/interaktor/README.md

 **DISCLAIMER: Interaktor is under active development.
 Feel free to use it, but until 1.0 is released, any update could break compatibility with an older version.**

-**Interaktor** is a fork of [Interaktor by collectiveidea](https://github.com/collectiveidea/interaktor).
+**Interaktor** is a fork of [Interactor by collectiveidea](https://github.com/collectiveidea/interaktor).
 While Interactor is still used by collectiveidea internally, communication and progress has been slow in adapting to pull requests and issues.
 This inactivity combined with my desire to dial back on the Interactor's inherent permissivity led me to fork it and create Interaktor.

 Fundamentally, Interaktor is the same as Interactor, but with the following changes: